alirezasdg1/Bike-Sharing/README.md

 <center>Fig 3.
 It shows the mean of the number of trips/day for different seasons.
 Error bars indicate 95% confidence intervals. </em>

 ## Registered users vs casual users

+In this section, I investigated number of trips/day for different users (i.e., registered and casual users).
+As you can see in Fig 4., the causal users (indicated by red markers) mainly started their trips for stations that were closer to recreational areas.
+Based on the marker sizes in Fig 4, the majority of trips started by the registered users, and these users are distributed in larger area in Boston.

 <img src='src/figs/BostonMap.png'>
 <center>Fig 4.
 It shows start locations and number of trips/day for all of the biking trips in year 2017.
 The blue markers indicate registered customers and red markers show casual users.
 The markers sizes are proportional to the number of trips per day. </em>